Contents

 - Start capacity building and training for Board, executive and management levels.

-- Start identifying your key climate-related risks and opportunities across your business, focusing on both short- and long-term impacts to guide strategic decision-making and compliance with AASB S2.
+- Start scenario analysis and identify your key climate-related risks and opportunities across your business, focusing on both short- and long-term impacts to guide strategic decision-making and compliance with AASB S2.

 How can Anthesis help you to prepare for reporting in line with ASRS and AASB S2?